-In his expert report, Myers (2007) utilizes the Carbonate-Rock Province (CRP) ground-water models developed by the U.S. Geological Survey as part of the Great Basin RASA program to conduct an effects analysis of the proposed SNWA water-right applications.
+In his expert report, Myers (2011d) utilizes the Carbonate-Rock Province (CRP) ground-water models developed by the U.S. Geological Survey as part of the Great Basin Regional Aquifer Systems Assessment (RASA) program to conduct an effects analysis of the proposed SNWA water-right applications in Delamar, Dry Lake, and Cave valleys.
 The CRP models include the original steady-state model constructed and calibrated by Prudic et al. (1995) and the transient simulation conducted by Schaefer and Harrill (1995).

-For clarity it is important to note that in the transient simulation, Schaefer and Harrill (1995) do not actually calibrate a transient model by changing model parameters such as transmissivity, to match time-variant water-level observations or ground-water discharge estimates.
+For clarity it is important to note that in the transient simulation, Schaefer and Harrill (1995) do not actually calibrate a transient model by changing model parameters such as transmissivity, to match time-variant water-level observations or groundwater discharge estimates.
 Instead, they assign storage-parameter values from existing literature available at the time of their investigation.
 Storage-parameter values are assigned based on the dominant type of hydrogeologic unit occurring in a model cell.
-The Schaefer and Harrill model has often been misinterpreted as being a calibrated transient ground-water flow model.
+The Schaefer and Harrill model has often been misinterpreted as being a calibrated transient groundwater flow model.
 It is not.

-Myers (2007) correctly states early on in his effects analysis that the RASA model was developed to test broad concepts of regional ground-water flow in the Great Basin.
+Myers (2011d, p.
+42) correctly states early on in his effects analysis that the RASA model was developed to test broad concepts of regional groundwater flow in the Great Basin.
 He also cites Schaefer and Harrill in describing their transient simulation as being a first approximation.
-Unfortunately, he does not heed the warning of both sets of authors and proceeds to spend approximately 20 pages of his expert report interpreting some very specific and very local-scale results from his own use of these models.
+Unfortunately, he does not heed the warning of both sets of authors and proceeds to draw very detailed conclusions in his expert report interpreting some very specific and very local-scale results from his own use of these models.